(1) Do you exclusively deal in luxury real estate?

-(2) Is there a foreign buyer ban in Whistler and Pemberton?
+(3) Is there a foreign buyer ban?

 No - Whistler and Pemberton are exempt from Canada's federal foreign buyer ban.
-The restriction applies only to residential properties in Census Metropolitan Areas (CMAs) or Census Agglomerations (CAs), and both Whistler and Pemberton fall outside those areas.
+The restriction applies only to residential properties in Census Metropolitan Areas (CMAs) or Census Agglomerations (CAs), and Whistler and Pemberton fall outside those areas.

-(3) Is Whistler subject to British Columbia's Speculation & Vacancy Tax (SVT) or Vancouver's Empty Homes Tax (EHT)?
+(4) Is Whistler subject to British Columbia's Speculation & Vacancy Tax (SVT) or Vancouver's Empty Homes Tax (EHT)?

 No. Whistler is exempt from British Columbia's Speculation & Vacancy Tax (SVT) and Vancouver's EHT applies only inside the City of Vancouver.
 The SVT is a provincial tax that applies only to residential properties within designated regions in B.C. and Whistler and Pemberton are not included in these regions.

-(4) Does the federal Underused Housing Tax (UHT) apply to properties in Whistler?
+(5) Does the federal Underused Housing Tax (UHT) apply to properties in Whistler?

-(5) Are there any flipping taxes applicable to properties in Whistler?
+(6) Are there any flipping taxes applicable to properties in Whistler?

 Yes, both federal and provincial taxes may apply to properties in Whistler.

 Federal Property Flipping Tax: Introduced in 2023, this tax applies to properties sold within 365 days of purchase.
-The profit from such a sale is considered business income and is fully taxable, with no principal residence exemption available.
+The profit from such a sale is considered business income and is taxable, with no principal residence exemption available.

 British Columbia Home Flipping Tax: Effective January 1, 2025, this provincial tax applies to net taxable income from the sale of a property owned for less than 730 days.
 The tax rate is 20% on profits from sales within the first 365 days, decreasing over the next 365 days.